vegafoundation/resonance-vega-time-crystal-continuum-2025/whitepaper/vega-time-crystal-continuum_tr.md

 ## Executive Summary

-This white paper introduces **VEGA TIME CRYSTAL CONTINUUM** as a conceptual framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.
+This white paper introduces **VEGA Time Crystal Continuum** as a conceptual framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.

-VEGA TIME CRYSTAL CONTINUUM is not an implementation, algorithm, or product.
+VEGA Time Crystal Continuum is not an implementation, algorithm, or product.
 It is a theoretical contribution to meaning-based computation.

 ---

 ## 1. Introduction

 Modern AI systems excel at processing information but struggle to maintain meaning, insight, and wisdom over time.
-VEGA TIME CRYSTAL CONTINUUM addresses this gap conceptually.
+VEGA Time Crystal Continuum addresses this gap conceptually.

 ---

 ## 2. Definition

-**VEGA TIME CRYSTAL CONTINUUM** is defined as:
+**VEGA Time Crystal Continuum** is defined as:

 - A conceptual framework for meaning representation
 - Part of the Vega Continuum ecosystem